Background pattern

 • antibiotics (such as metronidazole, doxycycline, telithromycin),

-• medications for asthma (such as theophylline),
+• medicines for asthma (such as theophylline),

 • thyroid hormones,

-• medications used to treat cancer (such as abiraterone, axitinib, eribulin, ifosfamide, bosutinib, crizotinib, dabrafenib, dasatinib, erlotinib, gefitinib, imatinib, lapatinib, nilotinib, pazopanib, ruxolitinib, sorafenib, sunitinib, vandetanib, regorafenib, vemurafenib, vismodegib, cabozantinib, ceritinib, ibrutinib, olaparib, ponatinib, cabazitaxel, docetaxel, irinotecan, procarbazine),
+• medicines used to treat cancer (such as abiraterone, axitinib, eribulin, ifosfamide, bosutinib, crizotinib, dabrafenib, dasatinib, erlotinib, gefitinib, imatinib, lapatinib, nilotinib, pazopanib, ruxolitinib, sorafenib, sunitinib, vandetanib, regorafenib, vemurafenib, vismodegib, cabozantinib, ceritinib, ibrutinib, olaparib, ponatinib, cabazitaxel, docetaxel, irinotecan, procarbazine),

 • bedaquiline (used to treat tuberculosis),